top of page

 Transverse bands on both forewing and hindwings are very similar to those in Papilio palinurus but much broader.

-The ventral side is quite similar to the underside of Papilio palinurus.
+The ventral side is quite similar to the ventral side of Papilio palinurus.
 The antennae, head, thorax and abdomen are similar to Papilio palinurus.

 Western Ghats India.png